absorensen/numbers_go_brrrr/m1_memory_hierarchies/s5_immediate_gpu_computation.md

 computed.
 Don't worry about it!

-Then we define a number of built-in variables we would like to have access too.
+Then we define a number of built-in variables we would like to have access to.
 There are more available than we declare here.
-These are various ID's such as, what is this threads number inside this work group, which work group is this thread in, out of all threads which number thread is this thread, that sort of thing.
+These are various ID's such as, what is this thread's number inside this work group, which work group is this thread in, out of all threads which number thread is this thread.
+That sort of thing.
 These are ```vec3<u32>``` because we actually dispatch our GPU programs with three dimensional grids of threads.
-In the case where we only use a single dimension, such as a sum reduction shader where we don't care about dimensionality, we still launch it three dimensionally, we just set the two last dimensions to one and then ignore them from then on.
+In the case where we only use a single dimension, such as a sum reduction shader where we don't care about dimensionality, we still launch it three dimensionally.
+We just set the two last dimensions to one and then ignore them from then on.

 Next, the thread will calculate the correspondence between its global ID and the element of the output matrix this specific thread will calculate.
-Then we check whether these specific indices are outside the valid range of indices, remember that we often launch more threads than we need.
+Then we check whether these specific indices are outside the valid range of indices.
+Remember that we often launch more threads than we need!
 Then we calculate the linearized index (multiple dimensions collapsed into one) in our one dimensional output array.
 We declare and initialize a local variable to hold our running result, which will hopefully ensure that we keep it in a register.
 Then we just loop through the input row and weight column, multiplying and adding, until we have accumulated our result, add our bias and then store the result in the output tensor.

 <figure markdown>
 ![Image](../figures/immediate_linear_benchmark.png){ width="800" }